rabbitmq/rabbitmq-website/site/jms-client.md

 (by adding an AMQP message header called "JMSType" whose value is "TextMessage"), which will interpret the byte-array payload as a UTF8 encoded String and return them as `TextMessage`s.

-A single 'amqp' destination can be defined for both reading and writing.

-When messages are sent to an 'amqp' Destination, JMS message properties are mapped onto AMQP 0-9-1 headers and properties as appropriate.
-For example, the `JMSPriority` property converts to the `priority` property for the AMQP 0-9-1 message.
-(It is also set as a header with the name "JMSPriority".)
-User-defined properties are set as named message header values, provided they are `boolean`, numeric or `String` types.

 When reading from an 'amqp' Destination, values are mapped back to JMS message properties, except that any explicit JMS property set as